 Always check the oil after running a cold engine at idle for 30 seconds.
-The oil fill/dipstick is located on the left side of the motorcycle.
+The oil fill/dipstick is located on the right side of the motorcycle.
 Always use the recommended oil.
-See page 155.
+See page 172.

-- 1. Position the motorcycle on level ground in the fully upright and centered position. - 2.
-Start the engine (from cold) and allow it to idle for 30 seconds.
-Stop the engine.
+- Position the motorcycle on level ground in the fully upright and centered position. - Start the engine (from cold) and allow it to idle for 30 seconds.Stop the engine. - 3.
+Remove the dipstick 1 and wipe it clean.

-3. Remove the dipstick (1) and wipe it clean.
+4. Thread the dipstick until fully seated.

-- 4. Thread the dipstick until fully seated. - 5.
-Remove the dipstick and view the oil level.
+5. Remove the dipstick and view the oil level.

 Do not overfill.
 Overfilling can result in loss of engine performance and an oil-saturated air filter.
 Use a suction device to remove excess oil if overfilled.
-6. Add the recommended oil as needed to bring the level within the safe operating range (anywhere between the two marks on the dipstick).
-If the oil level on the dipstick is anywhere in the safe range, do not add oil.
-Oil should be added only if the proper oil check procedure is followed and the level is below safe mark.

-Oil should be added only if the proper oil check procedure is followed and the level is below the safe mark.
+Add the recommended oil as needed to bring the level between the ADD and FULL marks.
+Do not add oil if between the ADD and FULL marks.

-The approximate volume between the FULL (2) and ADD (3) marks on the dipstick is 0.5 qts. (.47 L).
+The approximate volume between the FULL 2 and ADD 3 marks on the dipstick is 32 oz. (.94 L).